zkWildfire/tsc-nx/README.md

 file, and `buggy` exports the type from `@buggy/bar/lib` via `bar/src/lib/index.ts`.

-To reproduce this bug, `cd` into `buggy` and run `nx build foo`.
+To reproduce this bug, `cd` into `buggy`, run `npm i`, then run `nx build foo`.
 This should result in an error message like the one provided above.
-You can also verify that the issue does not arise in the `working` workspace by running the same command in that workspace.
+You can also verify that the issue does not arise in the `working` workspace by running the same commands in that workspace.

 I'm not quite clear on whether this issue is related to how nx sets up imports between libraries as I'm relatively new to both nx and TypeScript.
 However,